Are you thinking of doing a Florence to Venice day trip?

 How far is Florence from Venice?

-Florence is 269 kilometres away from Venice by car and it will take more or less 3 hours to get from one city to the other.
+To give you an idea of the distance, Florence is 269 kilometres away from Venice by car and it will take more or less 3 hours to get from one city to the other.

 It’s pretty straightforward to reach Venice from Florence, and they’re connected by efficient motorways.
 You’ll have to change motorway 4 times.